Propane Exposure at Work

 Propane gas exposure or liquefied propane exposure can seriously harm your health.
 If you came into contact with this substance at work, you may be eligible for workers’ compensation benefits, and an attorney may be able to help you with the complicated process of filing for these benefits.

 If you or a loved one experienced propane exposure at work, you may be in need of medical assistance or time off.
 While some companies assist employees in filing for workers’ compensation, many do not.
-Having the experienced Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, on your side can help.
+Having the experienced Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, on your side can help.
 Call us today at 919- 851-3311 to begin work on your case.